-Want to report graffiti on public (City-owned) property?
+Want to report graffiti on public (city-owned) property?

-Fill out this online form, and thanks for helping keep Beaverton beautiful!
+Report A Problem form, and thanks for helping keep Beaverton beautiful!

 Is there graffiti on your private property?

 Consider filing a police report by phoning 503-629-0111.
 Once the report is complete, you can remove the graffiti with our helpful tips and tricks - read below!